IN SHORT

 It does not change physiological alternative splicing and polyadenylation.

-A Three-Step Rationale
+A Four-Step Rationale

 | 1

-Aging affects RNA integrity
+Aging affects gene expression

 RNA shortening leads to innumerous pathologies

-Recently, researchers have identified the sporadic occurrence of premature cleavage and polyadenylation, which leads to shorter 3′UTRs and a reduction in important binding sites for microRNAs.
-Data strongly suggests that widespread reductions in the 3′UTR-based regulatory capacity of mRNAs are closely linked to the development of multiple sporadic diseases.
+Data strongly suggests that widespread reductions in the 3′UTR of mRNAs are closely linked to the development of multiple sporadic diseases.

 Ibañez-Solé; Barrio; Izeta, 2023.
 DOI: https://doi.org/10.1016/j.isci.2023.106368